 Travel Warnings for U.S. Citizens

-Current US Travel Advisories for 2019 - The Points Guy
+Current US Travel Advisories - The Points Guy

-In order to help you keep up, TPG has compiled a list of all the advisories that have been issued or updated as of June 30, 2019, (you can also find the complete list of travel advisories on the State Department's website) as well as ALL of the Level 4 advisories to date.
+In order to help you keep up, TPG has compiled a list of all the advisories (you can also find the complete list of travel advisories on the State Department's website) as well as ALL of the Level 4 advisories to date.
 Level 1 Advisories (Exercise Normal Precautions): Angola Anguilla Aruba ...

 The most recent travel warnings issued by the U.S. Department of State are listed below with links to useful resources for a safer travel experience.
 If you are going to live in or travel to areas of unrest despite the travel warning, please take the time to enroll in the Smart Traveler Enrollment Program (STEP).
 By enrolling in STEP, the State Department can keep you up to date with important safety and security announcements.
 Enrolling in STEP will also make it easier for the Embassy to contact you in the event of an emergency.
 You should remember to keep all of your information in STEP up to date; it is particularly important when you enroll or update your information to include a current phone number and e-mail address.
 U.S. citizens without internet access may enroll directly at the nearest U.S. Embassy.